f1gs/hangman-game/README.md

 ### Added
 - New game screenshot.
 ### Fixed
-- Fixe a bug that allows multiple characters to be entered at the same time.
+- Fix a bug that allows multiple characters to be entered at the same time.
 ### Changed
 - Minor improvements in the code.